Gr99vn/PersonalSite/README.md

 > - Navigation button and menu.
 > - Simple contact form with three inputs, textarea and a submit button.
 > - Footer.

+5. #### _config.scss contains scss variable, mixin, function and global property.
+6. #### _menu.scss contains scss syntax to modify style of the navigation button and navigation menu.
+7. #### _home.scss contains scss syntax to modify style element of HOME page.
+8. #### _about.scss contains scss syntax to modify style element of ABOUT page.
+9. #### _projects.scss contains scss syntax to modify style element of PROJECTS page.
+10. #### _contact.scss contains scss syntax to modify style element of CONTACT page.
+11. #### _responsive.scss contains scss syntax to modify mobile-responsive of the website.
+12. #### main.scss: combine these scss files above.
+The scss compiler compile this file to main.css file.
+13. #### main.css is a style sheet file that directly changes the look of the website.
+14. #### main.js contain some JavaScript code, which handle how the navigation menu button works.
+It also validates and handles contact form when the form is submitted.